ceengahl/interlink/README.md

 # CODE PROCESS:

-controller will then attempt to:
+`interlink.py' will then attempt to:

 1. parse through VC list and scrap info for any VC's that haven't been recorded as scraped from linkedin
 2. remove any emoticons and emojis from the results